Farmata94/Sign-Hybrid/README.md

 #### Work distribution

-- Farmata: implementation of verification and hybrid signatures, site GUI, back-end (connection)
+- Farmata : implementation of verification and hybrid signatures, site GUI, back-end (connecting results)
-- Noémie: implementation of classical and quantum signatures, site GUI
+- Noémie : implementation of classical and quantum signatures, site GUI
-- Cabrel: implementation of classical and quantum signatures, site GUI
+- Cabrel : implementation of classical and quantum signatures, site GUI